-Every window, old or new, good or poor, can benefit from additional insulation.
-While insulation cannot transform a bad window into a high performance window, it can make a marginal difference to get you through a season or two.
-Newer, top-quality windows may not require the whole array of insulating techniques, but they too can benefit from an additional measure, such as the installation of insulating draperies or cellular blinds.
+Insulating windows, a simple and inexpensive project, can reap huge benefits for your comfort level and for your monthly energy bill.
+While insulation cannot transform a bad window into a high-performance window, it can make a marginal difference to get you through a season or two.
+Newer, top-quality windows may not require the entire array of insulating techniques suggested here.
+But they too can benefit from an additional measure or two, such as the installation of insulating draperies.

 When to Insulate Your Windows